madhavnatarajan/two_round_cryptographically_secure_byzantine_agreement/README.md

 ## Paper

-This demo is based on the research paper **"Cryptographically Secure Domain Extension for Byzantine Agreement with Improved Round Complexity"**, to be published at [ACM PODC 2026](https://www.podc.org/).
+This demo is based on the research paper **"Cryptographically Secure Domain Extension for Byzantine Agreement with Improved Round Complexity"**, published at [ACM PODC 2026](https://www.podc.org/).

 > 📄 [Read the full paper](https://dl.acm.org/doi/10.1145/3796701.3815921)